 Payette Lake early developed a reputation as an excellent fishing lake, particularly for 'mackinaws'.
-This lake trout variety was transplanted into the lake from the Upper Midwest, as were rainbow and brown trout - naturals for the cold deep waters of Payette Lake.
+This lake trout variety was transplanted into the lake, as were rainbow and brown trout - naturals for the cold deep waters of Payette Lake.
 Whitefish and kokanee salmon were also caught.
 Many exceeded 25 pounds, attracting anglers from all over the world.
-Unfortunately, the lake provides little in the way of food sources for a large numbers of fish and stringent limits have been placed on the sizes and numbers of fish that can be taken.
+Unfortunately, the lake provides little in the way of food sources for a large numbers of fish, so stringent limits have been placed on the sizes and numbers of fish that can be taken.
 Idaho Fish and Game has planted feeder shrimp varieties and fingerlings regularly to restore the fishery to healthy populations.
 They also maintain a hatchery southwest of McCall near the old Lardo Dam.
 The many small inlets and brooks hold trout; fly fishermen often make Payette Lake the centerpiece of their summer vacation.
-The Payette River inlet at the north end of the lake, called 'the Meander' or 'Meander Lake' is a favored fishing hole.
+The Payette River inlet at the north end of the lake, called 'the Meander' or 'Meander Lake', is a favored fishing hole.
 This area is limited to electric motors, but the rest is an all-sports lake except for a 300-foot no-wake buffer along the shore.

 McCall offers a 27-hole municipal golf course, summer outdoor concerts, craft fairs and art programs.
-The area around Payette Lake offers several unique locations that visitors may wish to explore: about 30 miles from McCall, privately-owned Burgdorf Hot Springs is located in a ghost town and offers rustic accommodation in cabins ranging from 70 to 132 years old.
+The area around Payette Lake offers several unique locations that visitors may wish to explore.
+About 30 miles from McCall, privately-owned Burgdorf Hot Springs is located in a ghost town and offers rustic accommodations in cabins ranging from 70 to 132 years old.
 The location is accessible by snowmobile or skis only in winter.
 Farther up the trail are unimproved hot springs open to the public.
-South of McCall, the Roseberry General Store is a mile and a half east of Donnelly.
+South of McCall, the Roseberry General Store is 1.5 miles east of Donnelly.
 Built in 1905, the old Finnish store still sells long underwear and Finnish knives.
 Across the road, the Valley County Museum incorporates an old schoolhouse and church, with nearly 20 other historic buildings scattered around the old town site.

 Please LINK to this web page by using this HTML code: